 Major Moving Violations in Washington State

-At Garguile Law, we recommend that professional drivers fight all tickets they receive.
+At Garguile DUI & Traffic Lawyers, we recommend that professional drivers fight all tickets they receive.
 CDL holders who have committed a serious driving offense are in danger of their CDL being suspended.
 Serious driving offenses include:

 - Speeding 15 miles per hour or more above the posted limit.